chhuang-one/sqxclib/doc/SqSchema.md

 # SqSchema

 SqSchema defines database schema.
 It store table and changed record of table.
+[SqStorage](SqStorage.md) use it to do migration.

 	SqEntry
 	│